Banking and Financial Services Litigation

 Stevens & Lee’s banking and financial institution litigation practice is comprised of experienced lawyers who have a long history of representing banks and financial services providers in litigation.
-Led by Daniel B. Huyett and Steven J. Adams, this group routinely handles matters related to nearly every type of consumer and commercial financial product, as well as individual and class action litigation, in state and federal courts throughout the mid-Atlantic region.
-With more than 25 years of experience, including as in-house counsel for financial institutions, Richard M. Berman also litigates and resolves complex disputes for national, regional and community financial institutions, as well as other financial services providers, bringing technical expertise spanning regulation, vendor management, operational matters, cash management, loss prevention and security, claims, and lending and asset recovery.
+This group routinely handles matters related to nearly every type of consumer and commercial financial product, as well as individual and class action litigation, in state and federal courts throughout the mid-Atlantic region.
+We also litigate and resolve complex disputes for national, regional and community financial institutions, as well as other financial services providers, bringing technical expertise spanning regulation, vendor management, operational matters, cash management, loss prevention and security, claims, and lending and asset recovery.
 When our banking and financial institution litigators are teamed with our experienced and knowledgeable banking-focused corporate lawyers, the result is a thorough, aggressive and creative representation of our banking and financial institution clients.

 Stevens & Lee also regularly assists such clients in responding to state attorney general investigations and banking department examination findings, and we have similarly assisted clients in addressing matters before federal regulators, including the Department of Housing and Urban Development, Office of the Comptroller of the Currency, and the Consumer Financial Protection Bureau.